\\\ Pet Christmas

 Christmas is a busy time and part of the festivities can include decorating your house with wreaths, garlands, trees, plants and shrubs and pot plants giving them to friends, family and colleagues as Christmas presents.

-There’s more than 20,000 million cats and dogs in UK households and it’s important to decorate homes making interiors as pet-friendly as possible.
+There’s more than 24,000 million cats and dogs in UK households, according to the latest figures from the PMA, and it’s important to decorate homes making interiors as pet-friendly as possible.
 Something that we don’t always consider when making our traditional Christmas choices.

 Our current Christmas traditions include using holly, ivy and mistletoe which all date back being used hundreds of years as Project Britain explain.